Glossary of Keristan English

 Part 1

-Ed: I am abridging the complete glossary to focus on terms with relevance for non-Keristans.
+Ed: I am abridging the complete glossary to focus on terms with relevance for non-Keristans, and avoid the religious mumbo-jumbo.

 1.Abacus Method - A basic approach to forming and organizing any type of social production in which one person (the project originator) looks for a second person to join him/her, then those two look for a third, the three for a fourth, and so on.